 How do we go from a standard model to the specific piece you create?

 The additional numbers provide more detail on the options you’ve chosen.
 The next three numbers (18, 18, and 35.5) correspond to the height, width and length of the piece.

 Once we have the dimensions selected, the next number determines how many sides the shape of the body has.
 This piece has six sides that are smoothly rounded.
 We’ve labeled the sides in the product image to make them easier to see.

 After the number of sides, we move on to reference the wood type.
 As of the date of this post, we have three wood types: Oak, Walnut, and Beech.
 The 0 references the Oak option.

 Our next number references the color of the body of the piece, with the number 1 corresponding to black in our system.

-The next numbers, -9, -5 & -9 are the “twist” parameters that have been specified.
-Twist adjusts the curvature of the table body and the overall body shape.
-If you’re looking to make a unique statement piece, adjusting the twist parameters is an excellent way to create something one-of-a-kind.
+The next numbers, -9, -5 & -9 are the “silhouette” parameters that have been specified.
+Silhouette adjusts the curvature of the table body and the overall body shape.
+If you’re looking to make a unique statement piece, adjusting the silhouette parameters is an excellent way to create something one-of-a-kind.